Water Quality Results

-Our 19th year of monitoring water quality on the White River started on Wednesday, May 29.
-WRP staff and trained volunteers will monitor 3 water quality indicators at 22 swimming holes every other Wednesday through September 4.
-Data results are available the Thursday afternoon following each biweekly test date; results for the latest testing date will be posted below and on the WRP Facebook page.
+Our 2020 water quality monitoring season began on Wednesday, May 27.
+WRP staff and trained volunteers will monitor 3 water quality parameters at 22 swimming holes every other Wednesday through September 2.
+Data results are available the Thursday afternoon following each biweekly test date; results for the latest testing date will be posted below and on our Facebook and Instagram pages.

 Please be aware that we test water quality once every two weeks, not daily.
 This means that our water quality results do not reflect current conditions.

 Instead the water quality data we gather helps us understand trends at each site.
 Based on data gathered since 2001, we recommend that you avoid swimming or tubing in the White River during and immediately after a rain event because there is an increased risk of exposure to bacterial contamination.